tezos/tezos-mirror/docs/whitedoc/voting.rst

 The Voting Process
 ==================

-The design of the Tezos Node allows the consensus protocol to be amended, that is replaced by another set of OCaml files which implement the API of a valid protocol.
+The design of the Tezos Node allows the economic protocol to be amended, that is replaced by another set of OCaml files which implement the API of a valid protocol.

 In the current protocol the amendment procedure is guided by a voting procedure where delegates can propose, select and test a candidate protocol before activating it.
-Delegates take part in the amendment procedure with an influence proportional to their stake, one roll one vote.
+Delegates take part in the amendment procedure with an influence proportional to their stake.
+As for baking and endorsing, only an active delegate with at least one roll can take part in the amendment procedure.
+Furthermore, a delegate can cast a "split vote", that is, it can partition its voting power to give a confidence (or influence) level to its vote or to reflect the preferences of its delegators.

-The procedure consists of four periods, each of 32768 blocks (or ~three weeks), for a total of approximately three months.
+The procedure consists of four periods, each of 8 cycles, that is, 32768 blocks (roughly three weeks), for a total of approximately three months.

 Other than this page, there is an excellent overview from `Jacob Arluck on medium.
 <https://medium.com/tezos/amending-tezos-b77949d97e1e>`_
+(Note that concrete details there might be out of date.)

 Periods
 -------